cloudyskystack/funny-store-game/dev_notes.md

-PLEASE remember to use vector.size() instead of max_size(). this lack of awareness caused a long-time unsolvable bug in main()
+PLEASE remember to use vector.size() instead of max_size(). this lack of awareness caused a long-time unsolvable bug in shop.cpp